sam888/karabiner_hhkb_profile/README.md

    ![](profile/images/profiles.jpg)
 4. Select 'Default profile' as in screenshot above.
 Click 'Complex modifications' tab to bring up the panel showing a list of rules you imported in JSON files above.
-Click the 'Enable' button for the rule 'Change Profile for MyProfile'.
+Click the 'Enable' button for the rule 'Change Profile to MyProfile'.
    See
    ![](profile/images/complex-modifications-0.jpg)